Qutbuddin Mubarak Shah: Suppression of rebellion in Gujarat

 Before his death, Malik Kafur had conspired to kill Alp Khan, the governor of Gujarat.
 Because of this, the Sultanate's army in Gujarat, led by Haidar and Zirak, had revolted.
 Kafur had dispatched the Devagiri governor Ayn al-Mulk Multani to suppress the rebellion.
 During his march to Gujarat, near Chittor, Multani received the news that Kafur had been killed.
 His officers then decided to abandon the march until further orders from Delhi.

 After ascending the throne, Mubarak Shah sent Malik Tughluq to Multani's camp, asking him to continue the march to Gujarat.
 However, Multani's officers suggested waiting for 1-2 months before implementing the orders, as they had not seen the new Sultan, and were not convinced that his rule would be stable.
 Tughluq determined that the dissenting officers wanted their posts to be guaranteed under the new regime.
 Therefore, he marched back to Delhi, and advised Mubarak Shah to send each officer a firman (letter of authority) and a khilat (robe of honour).
 The Sultan agreed, and when Malik Tughluq returned to Chittor, the officers agreed to continue their march to Gujarat.
 Tughluq led the vanguard, while Multani held the supreme command of the army.

 Multani convinced most of the rebels to join his forces.
 Haidar, Zirak and their supporters had to flee Gujarat.
 Mubarak Shah then appointed his father-in-law Malik Dinar Zafar Khan as the governor of Gujarat.
 The new governor compromised with the Hindu chiefs, and governed the province well.
 He collected a large sum of money from the chiefs and landholders of Gujarat, and sent it to Delhi.

 In his second regnal year, Mubarak Shah executed Zafar Khan for unknown reasons, and appointed his homosexual partner Husamuddin as the governor of Gujarat.
-After Husamuddin was deposed by the local amirs for apostacy, Mubarak Shah appointed Wahiduddin Quraishi as the new governor of Gujarat.
+After Husamuddin was deposed by the local umara for apostacy, Mubarak Shah appointed Wahiduddin Quraishi as the new governor of Gujarat.
 Quraishi was also given the title Sadrul Mulk.
 After Ayn al-Mulk Multani was sent to govern Devagiri, Quraishi was recalled to Delhi, and appointed wazir with the title Tajul Mulk.